-The bread is traditionally served on 1 January (St Basil's Day) but also throughout January: the name, or so they say, is not derived for St Basil but from 'king' βασιλεύς, similar to the French galette des rois and others.
+The bread is traditionally served on 1 January (St Basil's Day) but also throughout January: the name, or so some say, is not derived from St Basil (Agios Vasileíos), the Greek ‘cousin’ of Father Christmas or Santa Claus, who distributes gifts and pocket money to children on that day, but from 'king' βασιλεύς, similar to the French galette des rois and other ‘king cakes’.

-Some call it a Χρονόπιτα (Chronopita) or 'Year pie.'
+Some, however, call it a Χρονόπιτα (Chronópita) or 'Year pie.'

 Image by Dunk 🐝